tsaol/nova/README.md

   - Video understanding: analysis, Q&A, and content summarization
   - Video creation: generate videos from text or images
 - 📝 **Text Generation**: Both streaming and non-streaming text generation capabilities
+- 🔢 **Multimodal Embeddings (MME)**: Generate embeddings for text and images for semantic search and similarity comparison

 ## Prerequisites